jkomoros/prompt-garden/DESIGN.md

 Seeds are somewaht fixed, and can be grown by different users in their own gardens.
 A garden keeps track of the runs of different seeds, their results, etc.

+### Memory

 Memory is handled using two types of systems: associative and direct.
 Associative is content-addressed and indexed based on an embedding of the content. direct is a simple key-value store, and is typically implemented in something like localStorage.

 There are many types of backends that you might plug in for associative memory; the library helps present a unified interface to a number of real-world backends.
 Configuring where your memory store is is done in your paramters; the same user with a different memory story growing the same seed would likely have very different results, based on what was in their memory store.

 Some associative memory stores are read-only, and some are read-write.
 It's possible to spin up a new memory store.
 Typically users will have a read-only utterances, representing thoughts of theirs they have written somewhere, e.g. their blog.
 Another typically type is the read-write scratchpad memory, where intermediate computations and ideas might be stored, with a new one spun up every so often for diffeerent tasks.

+### Meta-seeds

+The actual set of seed-type is small and fixed.
+Most of the interesting value comes from clever graphs of seeds.

+A common pattern is a meta-seed, which is a seed graph that is designed to be almost a sub-program that can be composed into larger items.

+The way to accomplish this is to have a top-level seed that is of type `let`, that accepts the parameters it wants to make available to sub-seeds.
+It then stores those parameters in the environment for sub-seeds, and then in the sub-seeds, it retrieves its configuration via `get`, changing its behavior based on the parameters passed to the meta-seed.

+`TODO: does this pattern require any formal affordance, or is it just a convention?`

 ## Manifestations of the library